hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 <BatteryLevel:P8>
 ```

-The low power mode is entered after when the device's battery level goes below the specified percentage.
+The low power mode is entered when the device's battery level goes below the specified percentage.

 ###### `03` - Power Saving